Pornanong Aramwit: Bioactive materials and wound healing

 Aramwit authored Silk: Properties, Production and Uses in 2012, delving into the applications of silkworm products in medicine and textiles.
-In 2021, she co-wrote Sustainable Uses of Byproducts from Silk Processing with Narendra Reddy, focusing on the sustainable utilization of silk by-products across materials, energy, food, cosmetics, and environmental cleanup, with an emphasis on silk proteins in industries like cancer treatment and pharmaceuticals.
-Her research on silk sericin highlighted fibroin's applications in textiles and biomaterials, alongside discoveries in cosmetics and pharmaceuticals, while examining the effects of different extraction methods on sericin's properties, including cell behavior and collagen production, finding that urea-extracted sericin most effectively reduced melanin content and cellular tyrosinase activity, suggesting its potential use in treating hyperpigmentation.
+In 2021, she co-wrote Sustainable Uses of Byproducts from Silk Processing with Narendra Reddy, focusing on the sustainable use of silk by-products across materials, energy, food, cosmetics, and environmental cleanup, with an emphasis on silk proteins in industries like cancer treatment and pharmaceuticals.
+Her research on silk sericin highlighted fibroin's applications in textiles and biomaterials, alongside discoveries in cosmetics and pharmaceuticals.
+While examining the effects of different extraction methods on sericin's properties, including cell behavior and collagen production, she found that urea-extracted sericin most effectively reduced melanin content and cellular tyrosinase activity, suggesting its potential use in treating hyperpigmentation.
 Additionally, she noted sericin's induction of IL-1β and TNF-α in vitro without other inflammatory effects.

 Aramwit found that sericin reduced inflammation, sped healing, and boosted collagen in rat wounds, with anti-inflammatory effects comparable to betamethasone and calcitriol in her psoriasis study.
 She later developed eco-friendly agarose and sericin scaffolds for enhanced drug release and wound healing.